ReLambda/k8s-101/prerequisites.md

 2. Minikube
 3. Cloud Provider (You will need an account with the cloud provider)

-> You don't need to setup all 3, just choose the one that is best for you.
+> You don't need to set up all 3, just choose the one that is best for you.

 ## 1. Docker Desktop
 1. From the Docker Dashboard, select the Settings.